MichalMarsalek/nim-algebra/README.md

 Multivariate polynomials are internally represented as polynomials in the last variable with coefficents being polynomials in the rest of the variables.
 This means that `PR(PR(QQ,x),y)` is the same as `PR(QQ,x,y)`.
 The order of variables matter. `PR(QQ,x,y)` is not compatible with `PR(QQ,y,x)`.
-The `roots` function is only available over fields and returns only the roots in the field.
+The `roots` returns only the roots in the field/ring.
 If you wish to find all the roots, search in an extension.

 ## Ideals & Factor Rings
 Types: